AndyObtiva/abstract_feature_branch/README.md

 To be able to override feature configuration in a production environment, you can utilize Redis Overrides.

 Alternatively, you may use Redis Overrides as your main source of feature configuration if you prefer that instead of relying on YAML files.

+Keep in mind that by default, Redis Overrides are fetched on app/server start to pre-cache for better performance.

+To enable live fetching of Redis Overrides, set `AbstractFeatureBranch#feature_store_live_fetching` to `true` (e.g. in `config/initializers/abstract_feature_branch.rb`), but keep in mind the trade-off with more latency due to making calls to Redis Server over the network.

 You can override feature configuration with Redis hash values by calling `AbstractFeatureBranch#set_store_feature` in `rails console` (or `irb` after requiring `redis` and `abstract_feature_branch`):